AlexandreInsua/TFC/README.md

 Next, the operation of the components and the structure of the repository is explained.
 Futher information, do not hesitate to contact me.*

-*I maintain it as an objective test of its presentation.*
+*I maintain it as an objective evidence of its presentation.*

 ## Presentación